 - Clear photocopy of the first six pages of your U.S. Passport

-- Valid passport, plus a photocopy of the identification, last Schenegen visa obtained if applicable, and validity page(s)
+- Valid passport, plus a photocopy of the identification, last Schengen visa obtained if applicable, and validity page(s)

-- NB: Passport needs to have been issued within the past 10 years and be valid for a minimum of 15 months after the day you plan to leave the United States if applicable: photocopy of your valid Green Card or Resident Permit in the United States of America
+- Passport needs to have been issued within the past 10 years and be valid for a minimum of 15 months after the day you plan to leave the United States

-- Two passport ID photos, less than 3 months old and meeting the set standards – which MUST be attached to the application form
+- Two passport ID photos, less than 3 months old and meeting the set standards – which MUST be attached (paper clipped) to the application form

-- NB: Size 3.5cm x 4.5cm, with white plain background, neutral expression, taken within the past 3 months.
+- Size 35 mm x 45 mm, with white plain background, neutral expression, taken within the past 3 months.

-- One enclosed OFII form (Formulaire OFII): where only the top part is to be filled in
+- One enclosed OFII form (where only the top part is to be filled in)

 - Proof of address in your consular jurisdiction: copy of recent Utility bill or lease agreement or deed of House/Apartment, under your name or copy of driver’s licence/State ID